Andrea Palladio: Suburban villas

-Suburban villas

 Villa Foscari, also known as "La Malcontenta" for the name of the suburban village near Venice where it is located, faces the Brenta Canal and for this reason, unlike his other villas, it faces south to the canal.
 The villa is set upon a large base, and the central portico is flanked by two stairways.
-The upper and lower borders of the piano nobile clearly indicated on the facade by darker reddish bands of stone.
+The upper and lower borders of the piano nobile are clearly indicated on the facade by darker reddish bands of stone.
 The same reddish border outlines the pediment over the portico and the attic, and appears on the rear facade.
 In another departure from traditional villas, the front doors lead directly into the main salon.
 The salon is let by a virtual wall of glass around the doorway of the south facade.
 The exterior and interior are closely integrated; the same classical elements own the facade, the columns and pediments, reappear in the interior, decorated with trompe-l'œil murals on the walls and ceiling.

 Churches

 Daniele Barbaro and his younger brother Marcantonio introduced Palladio to Venice, where he developed his own style of religious architecture, distinct from and equally original as that of his villas.
-His first project in Venice was the cloister of the church of Santa Maria della Carità (1560–61), followed by the refectory and then the interior of the San Giorgio Monastery (1560–1562), His style was rather severe compared with the traditional lavishness of Venetian Renaissance architecture.
+His first project in Venice was the cloister of the church of Santa Maria della Carità (1560–1561), followed by the refectory and then the interior of the San Giorgio Monastery (1560–1562).
+His style was rather severe compared with the traditional lavishness of Venetian Renaissance architecture.
 San Georgio Maggiore was later given a new facade by Vincenzo Scamozzi (1610), which integrated it more closely into the Venetian skyline.
 The original rigorous, perfectly balanced interior is the original work of Palladio.

 In 1570, he was formally named "Proto della Serenissima" (chief architect of the Republic of Venice), following Jacopo Sansovino.